pagedjs/pagedjs-website/src/content/en/journal/2025-06-16-nextChapter.md

 ### Meet the team

-First, Gjis de Heis is joining the team as a core maintainer.
+First, Gijs de Heij is joining the team as a core maintainer.
 While Fred is working a fulltime position at Mozilla, we decided to redraw a bit how the team work around paged.js.
 Instead of putting everything of Fred’s shoulders, we’re moving toward a team of core developpers, as Gijs and myself will be more involved into paged.js development by contributing codes, features and managing user support.

-Let’s introduce ourselve:

-i’ll start, as i have the microphone: i’m julien taquet and I’ve been working for Coko since the beginning, and on paged.js since its debut.
-I’m now focussing my effort on paged.js (and only paged.js after years of doing too many different things).
-I’m in charge of making things run smoothly, developping paged.js features, writing specs, organizing things, welcoming folks and reducing the frustration around paged.js when some appears.
-Nice to meet ya if we’ve never met, happy to see you again if we did :)

-Fred Chasen:

-Gjis de Heis:
+Gijs is an amazing designer / developer, part for quite some time now of the Open Source Publishing collective, and he’s been working with paged.js for quite a long time to now what work, what doesn’t, what need a work around and how to make it work anyway.

-Julie Blanc officially stopped working on paged.js when she started working on her thesis [ “Composer avec les technologies du web ” ](http://phd.julie-blanc.fr/) (*Composing with web technologies.
+As Fred’s time is reduced, his work on paged.js will be less visible, and if Julie officially stopped working on paged.js when she started working on her thesis [ “Composer avec les technologies du web ” ](http://phd.julie-blanc.fr/) (*Composing with web technologies.
 Collective instrumental genesis for the development of a community of practice of graphic designers*).
 The thesis observes how paged.js was used by graphic designers to share knowledge and build communities, and she defended it with talent, and she’s now Julie Blanc, PhD.
-If you need to hire someone who could help you make amazing publications (printed or not), you can check [https://studio-cascade.fr/]().
-She’s still around paged.js quite a lot, and part of the Weasyprint × Paged.js project.
+Even if she has many others things to attend to, she’s still around paged.js quite a lot, and part of the Weasyprint × Paged.js project.

-Coko’s been supporting paged.js for all of us for a long time, and we wouldn’t be where we are now if it wasn’t for Adam Hyde’s time, energy, trust and generosity.
-I don’t think i’ll ever thank him enough for all the support he gave each one of us.
-Coko is not financially supporting paged.js anymore, but Adam is still around to help, and we wouldn’t like it any other way.
+Coko has been supporting paged.js for all of us for a long time, and we wouldn’t be where we are now if it wasn’t for Adam Hyde’s time, energy, trust and generosity.
+I don’t think i’ll ever thank him enough for all the support he gave to each one of us.
+And even if Coko is not financially supporting paged.js anymore, Adam is still around to help, and we wouldn’t like it any other way.

 ### on paged.js future